 As most of the teams continue working remotely, virtual meetings have become the new norm for communication.
 While this is a great tool to keep in touch and coordinate efforts, setting too many video conferences can start affecting your colleagues negatively.
 Attending long and numerous meetings start to feel pointless and the virtual meeting fatigue sets in.

 Make sure you are not a victim to this by setting clear topics, duration, and picking the right attendees.
-Make your meetings effective and keep to the rule of ‘Less is more’ to win against virtual meeting fatigue.
+Make your meetings effective, keep to the rule of ‘Less is more’ and implement asynchronous communication practices to win against virtual meeting fatigue.